 I hopped over to the Natchez Trace, which I’ve driven before, but never taken the time to explore.
 This time, I stopped at almost every historical marker.
 There’s about 10,000 years of history along the Trace.
 It’s so clean, no billboards, just breathtaking scenary, lookout points, rest stops, and recreational activities.
 It runs about 440 miles from Natchez, MS to Nashville, TN.
-The speed limit is 50 mph; perfect for cycles (gas and peddle), motorists and walkers.
+The speed limit is 50 mph; perfect for cycles (gas and peddle), motorists and walkers This is not to say there aren’t stupid asses who want to speed through, but most people respect the route.
 The walk up the hill and through the woods to the burial site of the 13 unknown soldiers was incredibly beautiful and serene.

 Stopped and set up camp at Tishomingo State Park, in the foothills of the Appalachian Mountains at $23.45/night.
 The park is named after one of the great last Chickasaw leaders, Chief Tishu Miko (died at 104 years while on the Trail of Tears), and it’s beautiful!